MarcusWolschon/osmeditor4android/documentation/docs/markdown/en/Introduction.md

 * **File...** - saving and loading OSM data to/from on device files.
 * **Note/Bugs...** - download (automatically and manually) OSM Notes and "Bugs" from QA tools (currently OSMOSE) *(requires network connectivity)*

-The easiest way to open a map is to zoom and pan to the location you want to edit and then to select "Download current view".
+The easiest way to download data to the device is to zoom and pan to the location you want to edit and then to select "Download current view".
 You can zoom by using gestures, the zoom buttons or the volume control buttons on the telephone.
-Vespucci should download data for the area and center the map on your current location.
+Vespucci should then download data for the current view.
 No authentication is required for downloading data to your device.

 ### Editing